daattali/beautiful-jekyll/covid-policy.md

 ### Option 2 - Recently Vaccinated

 You have completed an initial vaccine series by the timeframe listed below.
+This section only applies if you have received your last vaccine dose too recently (after the above dates) to be eligible for the booster before Fur Squared.

 | Pfizer or Moderna (mRNA) | Johnson & Johnson / Janssen |
 | :---: | :---: |